GluuFederation/oxd-play/README.md

                 });

 ***host - oxd-server host eg.localhost or 127.0.0.1 port - oxd-server listing port (default port is 8099)***
-***host - You need to pass ophost with registerSiteParams otherwise server may reject your request***

 ---

 >3 **update_site__registration**